pretix/pretix-docs/docs/self-hosting/config.md

 `custom_sender_spf_string`

-:   If this is set to a valid SPF string, pretix will show a warning if organizers use a sender address from a domain that does not include this value in its SPF record.
+:   If this is set to a valid SPF string and organizers use a sender address from a domain that does not include this value in its SPF record, then pretix will show a warning.

 `custom_sender_dkim_selector`, `custom_sender_dkim_cname`